 Wear gloves, have a pile of white, lint free rags, & Weatherwash Oils.

-Stir can well, wax protectors at bottom must be redistributed before use.
+Stir can well, wax protectors settle at can's bottom must be redistributed before use.

 Work in approx. 12" sections or plank by plank.